R. J. Minney: Career

 W. P. Lipscomb was co-author of Clive of India in 1933, which was first produced for the stage by the village players of Great Hucklow in Derbyshire.
 It ran for over a year in London, and was made into a film by 20th Century Fox.
 Minney was hired to write the screenplay for this 1935 adaptation by producer Darryl F. Zanuck; however, he did not settle in Hollywood, and returned to Britain.
 With Sir Osbert Sitwell, he wrote Gentle Caesar, a biography of Tsar Nicholas II, which was first produced at the Alexandra Theatre in Birmingham in 1943, and Red Horizon.
 With Juliet Rhys-Williams, They Had His Number was first produced at the Hippodrome in Bolton in 1942, and Minney's own play, The Voice of the People, was first produced in Southend in 1950.

-From 1942, he became a leading figure in the Gainsborough Pictures production team, and with producer Ted Edward Black, they produced a series of costume melodramas, which dominated the market from 1942–46.
+From 1942, he became a leading figure in the Gainsborough Pictures production team, and with producer Ted Edward Black, they produced a series of costume melodramas, which dominated the market from 1942 to 1946.
 He produced films including The Wicked Lady (1945), which showed that British films could compete with Hollywood, Madonna of the Seven Moons, The Magic Bow and Osbert Sitwell's A Place of One's Own, with settings designed by Rex Whistler.
 He also produced a film of Terence Rattigan's The Final Test.
 These films helped boost the careers of new stars including Stewart Granger, James Mason, Patricia Roc and Margaret Lockwood.
 However, he resigned from the Rank Organisation on 23 January 1947, unhappy with the direction of the company.
 He was Hon.
-President of the London School of Economics Film Society (1948–49), a member of the Executive and General Council at the Association of Cine Technicians (1953–1956), Vice Chairman of ACT Films Ltd (1951–1968) and Chairman of the same company from 1968.
+President of the London School of Economics Film Society (1948–49), a member of the Executive and General Council at the Association of Cine Technicians (1953–1956), Vice Chairman of ACT Films Ltd (1951–1968) and chairman of the same company from 1968.

 Minney was also politically active, and was twice a candidate for the Labour Party at UK general elections.
 His first attempt was for the newly created Southend East in 1950, when he came a close second to the Conservative candidate.
 In 1955, he stood for Bexley, which was won by the Conservative incumbent, future party leader and Prime Minister Edward Heath with 28,610 votes (54.27%), whilst Minney, for Labour, won 24,111 votes (45.73%).